byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 ---

 ## Overview
 In this final lab, you will create another piece of custom digital hardware, which will be capable of modifying the graphics on the screen in an accelerated manner.
-Rathen than relying on the processor to draw each pixel of the graphics, you will be able to issue a command to your hardware accelerator to do this for you.
+Rather than relying on the processor to draw each pixel of the graphics, you will be able to issue a command to your hardware accelerator to do this for you.

-Your harwdare accelerator will need the ability to change memory values in the pixel buffer.
+Your hardware accelerator will need the ability to change memory values in the pixel buffer.
 This means that it will act as a *master* on the system bus, with the ability to initiate read and write operations.
-This is also means that this hardware will be much more complex than your PIT device, which was a *slave* device, and could only wait and repond to requests initiated by a master device (the processor).
+This is also means that this hardware will be much more complex than your PIT device, which was a *slave* device, and could only wait and respond to requests initiated by a master device (the processor).

 Fortunately, we are going to make use of a modern digital design technology, *High-Level Synthesis (HLS)*, which will automatically create our Verilog digital circuit from a far simpler C-code description.